Why I DON'T recommend celery juice for healing acne

 I TOTALLY understand how seductive it is to hear that there is a single food that has the magic-wand-waving capability to just erase acne, especially given what a frustrating and psychologically damaging condition it is.
 BUT facts are facts- and I thought it was time to set the record straight.

 Too much of ANYTHING can become a bad thing.
 We all know that juicing fruits and vegetables requires a LOT of them to get a drinkable quantity of juice.
-Some recommend a minimum of 16oz celery juice daily- which could end up being an entire bunch of celery (about 15 stalks).
+Some recommend a minimum of 16oz celery juice for acne- which could end up being an entire bunch of celery (about 15 stalks) every day.
 Like many plants, celery contains 3 plant substances that become toxic when activated by certain conditions, like light.
 There are some reports of people getting some pretty bad skin burns when coming into contact with celery (although not all of the reports were after ingesting celery, rather just holding or handling it) (5) and another study that found that ingesting 450 mg of psoralen (one of the toxic components in celery) lead to toxicity in the liver in mice (3).
 In human studies, there’s conflicting evidence.
 One study found that consuming 450 g of celery (roughly 4.5 cups chopped) had toxic effects on the liver while another one concluded that eating 500 g (about 5 cups celery) had no negative effects (4).
 Both were human studies.
 Another note is that many of the studies on the protective benefits are done on either celery extract, seeds or leaves- NONE of them are done on eating whole celery itself.

-Another problem with celery juice for healing acne is that it is on EWG’s dirty dozen list which means if you’re not buying organic celery you may be increasing your risk to toxic pesticides and other chemicals.
+Another problem with drinking celery juice for acne is that it is on EWG’s dirty dozen list which means if you’re not buying organic celery you may be increasing your risk to toxic pesticides and other chemicals.
 Especially at such high amounts needed to comply with some juicing protocols.
 This is really problematic for people with acne, since one of the root causes of acne is difficulty detoxing and one of the goals in my Clear Skin Program is to reduce exposure to toxins like this, not pile them on!

 Bottom line: Acne is a sign that the body is imbalanced or under stress - in either case, the answer is to reduce toxic load and give your body more antioxidants and nutrients vs toxins.
 In the case of celery juice in this high amount- you could end up giving your body just as many toxins as you are antioxidants and in that case- is it really doing anything for your skin?